 Because Black women as a whole have been victimized by discriminatory systems, it feels exciting to create a superhero who has the power to decide—right from wrong— and who is equipped to understand the weight and costs of having super human abilities as well as calling herself a hero.

 As an author, I want little Black girls to experience the same “magical” feeling that white boys feel when they see themselves represented in the many choices of superheroes they have available to them in the mainstream industry.

 My goal, as an author is to create a radical shift in storytelling where the stereotypical model of white males as the bastion of justice is replaced with Black women who understand the need for justice, can use super abilities to valiantly fight back and show resilience and perseverance.

-As I’m building my superhero series, I’m looking to defy the usual tropes of the scorned, angry black female who is a voiceless tokenized character.
+As I’m building my superhero series and collections, I’m looking to defy the usual tropes of the scorned, angry black female who is a voiceless tokenized character.
 I want to show Black women superheroes having real struggles, confronting the issues associated with the Black experience but also show the side that is often not shown such as female friendship, community, and companionship.

 Superheroes play a crucial role in our society and there’s a true need for superheroes who look like me and are able to fight back for justice.
 I want to inspire others with this type of representation so that the world can not only see but understand the true super human ability of Black women who are not only magical but superheroes.

 Do you have some favorite Black women super heroines that you enjoy?
 Here’s my lists of: